fabmax/kool-pclv/README.md

 ./gradlew dist
 ```

-Then start the server with
+Then start the server with:
 ```
+# open up an http port for web-viewing point clouds
+# slower than local variant below, but works remotely
+java -jar ./dist/pclv-0.0.1.jar -d [path to point cloud data]

+# or launch the visualizer window
+# much faster, but only local
-java -jar ./dist/pclv-0.0.1.jar -d [path to pointcloud data]
+java -jar ./dist/pclv-0.0.1.jar -v -d [path to point cloud data]
 ```

-The server opens up a port on 8080 (can be changed with -p [port]).
+The server opens up an http interface on port 8080 (can be changed with -p [port]).
 Open
 [http://localhost:8080](http://localhost:8080) with the browser of your choice and start viewing point clouds!

 ### Point cloud data